Are suppressors worth it?

 Frequently Asked Questions

-How long does a suppressor remain visible under thermal and night vision after heavy use?
+How long does a suppressor remain visible under night vision after firing?

-After firing approximately 90 rounds through rapid fire, the suppressor remained highly visible under both night vision and thermal optics for over 60 seconds, glowing intensely.
+After firing approximately 90 rounds, a suppressor can remain highly visible under night vision and thermal imaging for over 60 seconds, glowing intensely like a 'torch.'
+This extended visibility can compromise a shooter's position during low-light operations.

-What happens to a suppressor during rapid fire?
+What are the thermal implications of using a suppressor during rapid fire?

-What type of rifle was used in the suppressor test?
+What kind of firearm was used in the suppressor visibility test?

 Related News